Optimal Index Codes with Near-Extreme Rates: Introduction

 \section{Introduction}

-Index Coding with Side Information (ICSI) \cite{BirkKol98} is a communication scheme dealing with broadcast channels in which receivers have prior side information about the messages to be broadcast.
-By using coding and by exploiting the knowledge about the side information, the sender may significantly reduce the number of required transmissions compared with the straightforward approach.
-Apart from being a special case of the well-known (non-multicast) Network Coding problem (\cite{Ahlswede, KoetterMedard2003}), the ICSI problem has also found various potential applications on its owns, such as audio- and video-on-demand, daily newspaper delivery, data pushing, and oppoturnistic wireless networks (\cite{BirkKol98,Yossef, Rouayheb2009, Katti2006}).
+Building communication schemes which allow participants to communicate efficiently has always been a challenging yet intriguing problem for information theorists.
+Index Coding with Side Information (ICSI) (\cite{BirkKol98, BirkKol2006}) is a communication scheme dealing with broadcast channels in which receivers have prior side information about the messages to be transmitted.
+By using coding and exploiting the knowledge about the side information, the sender may significantly reduce the number of required transmissions compared with the straightforward approach.
+As a consequence, the efficiency of communication over this type of broadcast channels could be dramatically improved.
+Apart from being a special case of the well-known (non-multicast) Network Coding problem (\cite{Ahlswede, KoetterMedard2003}), the ICSI problem has also found various potential applications on its owns, such as audio- and video-on-demand, daily newspaper delivery, data pushing, and opportunistic wireless networks (\cite{BirkKol98, BirkKol2006,Yossef, Rouayheb2009, Katti2006, Katti2008}).

-In the work of Bar-Yossef {\et} \cite{Yossef}, the optimal transmission rate of scalar linear index codes for an ICSI instance was neatly characterized by the so-called \emph{min-rank} of the side information digraph corresponding to that instance.
-The concept of min-rank of a graph goes back to Haemers~\cite{Haemers1978}.
+In the work of Bar-Yossef {\et} \cite{Yossef}, the optimal transmission rate of scalar linear index codes for an ICSI instance was neatly characterized by the so-called \emph{min-rank} of the side information digraph (i.e., directed graph, see Section~\ref{sec:not_def} for definitions) corresponding to that instance.
+The concept of min-rank of a graph (i.e., undirected graph, see Section~\ref{sec:not_def} for definitions) goes back to Haemers \cite{Haemers1978}.
 Min-rank serves as an upper bound for the celebrated Shannon capacity of a graph \cite{Shannon1956}.
-It was shown by Peeters~\cite{Peeters96} that computing the min-rank of a general graph (that is, the Min-Rank problem) is a hard task.
+This upper bound, as pointed out by Haemers, although is usually not as good as the Lov\'asz bound \cite{Lovasz1979}, is sometimes tighter and easier to compute.
+It was shown by Peeters \cite{Peeters96} that computing the min-rank of a general graph (that is, the Min-Rank problem) is a hard task.
 More specifically, Peeters showed that deciding whether the min-rank of a graph is smaller than or equal to three is an NP-complete problem.
-The interest in the Min-Rank problem has grown after the work of Bar-Yossef {\et}~\cite{Yossef}.
-Exact and heuristic algorithms for finding min-rank over the binary field of a digraph were developed in~\cite{ChaudhrySprintson}.
-The min-rank of a random digraph was investigated in~\cite{HavivLangberg2011}.
-A dynamic programming approach was proposed in~\cite{BerlinerLangberg2011} to compute min-ranks of outerplanar graphs in polynomial time.